WataruMiyakoshi/Learner/README.md

 ## Description
 ---
 `Learner`, the name that meant for programming learners and to be the application created for my programming learning.
-This is my first application used with Haml, Scss and Rails.
+This is my first application made with Haml, Scss and Rails.

 Use for...
 * To make a note of what you have learned.